 European films in the spotlight2 min

-30 recent European films, offered by the European Film Festival, are being screened at many festivals around the world.
-The first of them, Europe on Screen, opened in Indonesia on 18th April.
+In 2019, 30 recent European films, offered by the European Film Festival, were screened at many festivals around the world.
 Discover some of these European films in pictures!

 Diamantino, by Gabriel Abrantes and Daniel Schmidt (Portugal, 2017)

 Synopsis: Diamantino, an invincible football icon, loses the most important match of his life.
 His career having ended abruptly, the fallen star finds himself drawn into a wild adventure, full of expanding neo-fascism, the migrant crisis, outrageous genetic trafficking and the unbridled quest for perfection.

 Diamantino is the first feature film directed by Gabriel Abrantes and Daniel Schmidt, two American directors born in 1984.

 King of the Belgians, by Peter Brosens and Jessica Hope Woodworth (Belgium, 2016)

 Synopsis: Wallonia having declared its independence, the King of the Belgians, who is on a state visit to Istanbul, must immediately return to his country in an attempt to save it.
 A solar storm that paralyses airspace and communications networks forces him on a journey through the Balkans, accompanied by an English filmmaker and a group of Bulgarian singers.

 One American, the other Belgian, in 2019 Jessica Woodworth and Peter Brosens are working on their 4th feature film, Kebab Royal.

 Bloody Milk (“Petit Paysan”), Hubert Charuel (France, 2017)